-What are the risk factors for myelodysplastic syndrome?
+What are the risk factors for myelodysplastic syndromes?

 A risk factor is anything that changes your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 For instance, smoking is a risk factor for cancer of the lung and many other cancers.
 But risk factors don’t tell us everything.
 People without any risk factors can still get the disease.
 And having a risk factor, or even several, does not mean that you will get the disease.

-Although some cases of myelodysplastic syndrome (MDS) are linked to known risk factors, in most cases, the cause is unknown.
+Although some cases of myelodysplastic syndrome (MDS) are linked to known risk factors, in most patients, the cause is unknown.

 Certain factors are linked to an increased risk of MDS: